Provable Filter for Real-world Graph Clustering: Experiments on Clustering

 \subsection{Experimental Setting}

-To ensure fairness, all experimental settings in different data sets adhere to the DGCN \cite{DGCN}, which performs a grid search to find the best results.
+To ensure fairness, all experimental settings in different data sets adhere to the DGCN \cite{DGCN}, which performs a grid search to find the best results\footnote{Our code is available at https://github.com/XieXuanting/PFGC}.
 Our network undergoes training with the Adam optimizer for 200 epochs until convergence.
 According to \cite{Global-hete}, more than half of the homophilic neighbors can be included in 5 hops.
-Thus, the hyper-parameter $k$ is fixed to 1 on Roman-empire and Pubmed to save computing time, and empirically set to 5 on other datasets.
+Thus, the hyper-parameter $k$ is fixed to 1 on graphs with more than 10K nodes to save computing time, and empirically set to 5 on other datasets.
 The optimizer's learning rate is set between 1e-2 and 1e-3. $\gamma_1$ and $\gamma_2$ are chosen to balance the three types of loss in [1e-3, 1e-2, 1e-1, 1, 10].
 We tune the trade-off parameter $\mu$ from 0.1 to 0.7.
 ACCuracy (ACC) and Normalized Mutual Information (NMI) are adopted as clustering metrics.

+For two large datasets, we pre-store the reconstructed graphs with the simhash technique. $\gamma_2$ is set to 0 to improve the training efficiency (i.e., removing $\mathcal{L}_{CLU}$).
+We apply the mini-batch training with the size 1000 to compute the loss function.
+The hidden dimension is set to 100.